zowe/zac/process/governance.md

 ## Committer

-The committer role enables the participation to commit code directly to the repository, but also comes with the responsibility of being a responsible leader in the community.
+The committer role enables the participation to commit code directly to a repository in the Zowe Github organization, but also comes with the responsibility of being a responsible leader in the community.
 This role is the natural follow on to that of a Contributor.

 ### Process for Becoming a Committer

 * Demonstrate your experience with the codebase through contributions and engagement on the community channels.
 * Normally the community is aware of activities by Contributors and ideally a nomination would be made by an existing commiter.
 However, self nomination is an acceptable means of identifying your interest.
 This interest should be expressed in an approrpriate e-mail channel as that is the only persistent means of communication.
+See the section [Get Involved](https://zowe.org/contribute/) on the [community website](https://zowe.org).
 * The existing community (project) that is considering your membership would facilitate a vote (see voting).
-* Once approved and granted access the new Committer will add their name and email to the COMMITTERS.md file in the Community repository.
+* Once approved and granted access the new Committer will add their name and email to the [committers.md](https://github.com/zowe/community/committers.md) file in the [Community repository](https://github.com/community/).

 ### Committer Responsibilities